gutierrezps/PIC18F2550_Libraries/README.md

-# PIC18F2550 Examples
+# PIC18F2550 Libraries

-This repository aims to provide some basic firmware examples for Microchip PIC18F2550, based on XC8 Compiler.
-That's because, unfortunately, MPLAB Code Configurator doesn't support this chip.
+This repository aims to provide some basic libraries for Microchip PIC18F2550, based on XC8 Compiler.

-The included examples are also compatible with PIC18F2455, PIC18F4455 and PIC18F4550, since it's the same datasheet.
+The included libraries are also compatible with PIC18F2455, PIC18F4455 and PIC18F4550, since it's the same datasheet.
+They may also be compatible with other PIC18

 ## Requirements